 What happens at a Sikh funeral?

 When a Sikh dies, what happens is determined by the person’s culture and family traditions.
 That said, some Sikh funeral customs stay mostly the same, regardless of the person’s particular beliefs.
-These are preparing the body, saying prayers together and cremating the body.
+These are:

 Preparing the body

-Sikhs usually begin preparing for a funeral as soon as a person dies.
+Sikhs usually begin preparing for the funeral as soon as a person dies.
 The first step is preparing the body.
 This is often done by close family members or a Sikh minister.

-First, the body is bathed in yoghurt and dressed in clean clothes.
+First, the body is washed and dressed in clean clothes.
 They’ll also be given five religious items called the ‘Five Ks’.
 These are special articles of faith that baptised Sikhs should carry at all times.